-- 1.1.1 The Housing and Economic Land Availability Assessment (HELAA)1 is used by Basildon Borough Council to identify a future supply of land which is suitable, available and achievable for housing and economic development uses over the plan period. - 1.1.2 The National Planning Policy Framework (NPPF) and its subsequent Planning Practice Guidance (PPG) require Local Planning Authorities to identify a future supply of land which has potential to accommodate housing and economic development to meet the identified needs for these uses.
-As Basildon Borough Council's last HELAA report was published in September 2018 for the period of 1 April 2017 to 31 March 2018, this report takes into account new sites submitted to the Council between 1 April 2018 to 31 March 2019, for both housing and employment. - 1.1.3 The current HELAA and Brownfield Land Register (BLR) Methodology 2017 was formerly adopted by the Council on 19 July 2017 and this HELAA Review is based on that methodology. - 1.1.4 On 20 July 2018 the Council also adopted a new Local Development Scheme (LDS) for 2018 to 2020 which sets out the project plan and timetable for preparing the Borough's Local Plan2.
-In the LDS the Council agreed to produce a single Local Plan document which will set out the strategy for growth, as well as sites that will be allocated and the criteria policies that planning applications will be assessed against. - 1.1.5 Establishing a land supply and identifying sites for development through the Local Plan must be based upon a robust evidence base.
-The Local Plan should only consider land which is suitable, available and achievable for development and the HELAA will provide this evidence. - 1.1.6 Please note however, that the HELAA does not represent policy and will not determine whether a site should be allocated or granted permission for development.
+- 1.1.1 The Housing and Economic Land Availability Assessment (HELAA) is used by Basildon Borough Council to identify a future supply of land which is suitable, available and achievable for housing and economic development uses over the plan period. - 1.1.2 The National Planning Policy Framework (NPPF) and its subsequent Planning Practice Guidance (PPG) require Local Planning Authorities to identify a future supply of land which has potential to accommodate housing and economic development to meet the identified needs for these uses.
+As Basildon Borough Council's last HELAA report was published in March 2020 for the period of 1 April 2018 to 31 March 2019, this report takes into account new sites submitted to the Council between 1 April 2019 to 31 March 2020, for both housing and employment. - 1.1.3 The current HELAA and Brownfield Land Register (BLR) Methodology 2017 was formerly adopted by the Council on 19 July 2017 and this HELAA Review is based on that methodology. - 1.1.4 In October 2021 the Council also adopted the 12th edition of the Local Development Scheme (LDS) for 2021 to 2023 which sets out the project plan and updated timetable for preparing the Borough's Local Plan.
+The Local Plan will set out the strategy for growth, as well as sites that will be allocated and the criteria policies that planning applications will be assessed against. - 1.1.5 Establishing a land supply and identifying sites for development through the Local Plan must be based upon a robust evidence base.
+The Local Plan should only consider land which is suitable, available and achievable for development and the HELAA will provide this evidence. - 1.1.6 The HELAA does not represent policy and will not determine whether a site should be allocated or granted permission for development.
 The HELAA will simply determine which sites are currently considered suitable, available and achievable for potential housing and economic development.
-This information will then be carried forward into the Local Plan process for consideration alongside other factors, such as the findings of other evidence base documents and the Council's development strategy.

-1.1.7 The HELAA should:3
+This information will then be carried forward into the Local Plan process for consideration alongside other factors, such as the findings of other evidence base documents and the Council's development strategy - 1.1.7 The HELAA should: - i.

-- i.
 Identify sites and broad locations for potential development; - ii.
-Assess their potential;
+Assess their potential; - iii.
+Assess their suitability of development and the likelihood of development coming forward (their availability and achievability).

-1 It was formerly known as the Strategic Housing Land Availability Assessment (SHLAA).
+&lt;sup>1 It was formerly known as the Strategic Housing Land Availability Assessment (SHLAA).